Joe-Degs/Joe-Degs.github.io/_posts/2022-06-22-remote-debugging-gdb-qemu.markdown

 After looking around the internet for sometime, I found the correct way to do it with qemu, qemu rules you know.
-I can setup a qemu gdb server thingy, connect to it with gdb-multiarch and then I can finally debug the risc-v binary, as i've been wanting to do for the past 4 hours :(
+I can setup a qemu gdb server thingy, connect to it with gdb-multiarch and then I can finally debug the executable binary, as i've been wanting to do for the past 4 hours :(

 Let's look into how it is supposed to be done.
-First I am supposed start the qemu user emulator for the architecture I want to run in this case `riscv64` on a port of my choosing
+First I am supposed start the qemu user emulator for the architecture I want to run in this case riscv64 on a port of my choosing
 ```
 joe@debian:../intro $ qemu-riscv64 -g 2022 exe